“Should I update my website’s content for SEO, and if so, which content?”

 How to get it done

-Now that we’ve covered the why’s and how’s of updating content for SEO purposes, let’s get into the nitty-gritty of it.
+Now that we’ve covered the why and how of updating content for SEO purposes, let’s get into the nitty-gritty of it.

 To update content for SEO:

-1) Go to Google Analytics and find content
+1) Go to your analytics tool and find content

 The first step to prioritizing the content to update, so you focus your efforts on the highest potential ROI (return on investment) opportunities, is identifying the content pieces that have lost the most traffic.

-Now set the date range to the previous month (or 3 months to account for seasonality) and compare it to the Previous Year.
+Now set the date range to the previous month (or three months to account for seasonality) and compare it to the Previous Year.
 You’ll get something like this:

-What I like to do now is Export to CSV and then upload to Google Drive (or Excel if you still use that to manipulate the data).
+I like to Export to CSV and then upload to Google Drive (or Excel if you still use that to manipulate the data).

 2) Create a list